plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 Epoch 10/10
 1960/1960 [==============================] - 2s - loss: 5.0730e-04 - val_loss: 4.3987e-04
 ```
-where a continuous residual reduction of three orders of magnitude indicates a well behaved model, and indeed our function generated above should be something that is easily regressed against.
+where a continuous residual reduction of three orders of magnitude indicates a well behaved model, and indeed the function generated above
+should be something to easily regress against.
 We can now use our model for prediction

 <script src="https://gist.github.com/plang85/8722b3860b261a64816d40188193822b.js"></script>